 We welcome volunteers at our school.
-In order to safeguard our students, volunteers will need to meet with school administration for an interview.
+To safeguard our students, volunteers will need to meet with school administration for an interview.
 Volunteers will be asked to complete a criminal record check.
 We appreciate our volunteers and the positive difference they make at Hansen.